 The One Mind Campaign seeks to ensure successful interactions between police officers and persons with mental health disorders and/or intellectual and developmental disabilities.
 The agencies that demonstrate a serious commitment to implementing all four required strategies in a timely fashion will become publicly recognized members of the One Mind Campaign.

 Pledge to complete the following requirements within a 12-36 month period:

-- Establish a clearly defined and sustainable partnership with one or more community mental health organization(s)
+- Establish a clearly defined and sustainable partnership with one or more community health organizations

 - Develop and implement a model policy addressing law enforcement response to people in crisis and/or with mental health issues or disorders.

-- Train and certify 100 percent of your agency’s sworn officers (and selected non-sworn staff, such as dispatchers) in mental health awareness courses by
+- Train and certify 100 percent of sworn officers (and selected non-sworn staff, such as dispatchers) in mental health awareness courses by:

 The IACP recognizes that implementation strategies will vary across agencies.
 Local discretion should be utilized regarding any associated funding and/or training costs.